DevCytech/Discord-Music-Bot/README.md

 -   Queue Looping _(Allow the queue to repeat not just the track)_
 -   Previous Track _(Add the previous track to play next)_

-## In Development Features

--   Lyrics
--   Search _(Search and allow the user to pick from the songs found)_

 ## Author

 **Discord Music Bot** DevCytech